-The length-frequency data for M. sebae were collected monthly from a number of different gears at all sites and then grouped into class intervals for analysis.
-The data were analyzed using FiSAT II (FAO-ICLARM Stock Assessment Tools) as explained in details by (Gayanilo et al. 2005).
+Data Analysis: The length-frequency data for M. sebae were collected monthly from a number of different gears at all sites and then grouped into class intervals for analysis.
+The data were analyzed using FiSAT II (FAO-ICLARM Stock Assessment Tools) (Gayanilo et al., 2005).
+The von Bertalanffy (Pauly, 1980) growth parameters, asymptotic length L{∞} and annual growth coefficient K were computed by ELEFAN I (Electronic Length Frequency Analysis) method (Beverton and Holt, 1966).
+The total mortality rate (Z) was estimated by the lengthconverted catch curve (Pauly, 1984).
+The natural mortality rate (M) was also calculated by using Pauly's empirical formula (Pauly, 1980).
+The fishing mortality rates (F) were then calculated by the difference between (Z) and (M).
+The rate of exploitation (E) was calculated by the quotient between fishing and total mortality: E=F/Z (Pauly, 1984).

-The von Bertalanffy (Pauly 1980) growth parameters, asymptotic length L∞ and annual growth coefficient K were computed by ELEFAN I (Electronic Length Frequency Analysis) method (Beverton & Holt 1966).
-The total mortality rate (Z) was estimated by length-converted catch curve (Pauly 1984).
-The natural mortality rate (M) was also calculated by using Pauly's empirical formula (Pauly 1980).
-The fishing mortality rates (F) was then calculated by the difference between (Z) and (M).
-The rate of exploitation (E) was calculated by the quotient between fishing and total mortality: E = F/Z (Pauly 1984).
-Relative yield per recruit (Y/R) was estimated using the model of Beverton and Holt (Beverton and Holt 1966) as modified by Pauly and Soriano (Pauly and Soriano 1986) and incorporated in the FiSAT software.
-Lengths at first capture (Lc50) and first maturity (Lm50): The left ascending part of the length converted catch curve was used to estimate the probabilities of length at 50, 75, and 95 capture which correlates with the cumulative probability at 50, 75 and 95 percent, respectively (Pauly 1984).
-The length at first maturity (Lm50) was estimated.
-The length at first maturity was estimated using the expression: Length at first maturity (Lm50) = 2 \ L∞/3 (Hoggarth et al. 2006).
+Relative yield per recruit (Y/R) was estimated using the model of Beverton and Holt (Beverton and Holt, 1966) as modified by Pauly and Soriano (1986) and incorporated into the FiSAT software.
+Lengths at first capture (Lc50) and first maturity (Lm50): The left ascending part of the length converted catch curve was used to estimate the probabilities of length at 50, 75, and 95 capture which correlates with the cumulative probability at 50, 75 and 95 percent, respectively (Pauly, 1984).
+The length at first maturity (Lm50) was estimated using the expression: Length at first maturity (Lm50) = $2 L{\infty} /3$ (Hoggarth et al., 2006).

-One year recruitment pattern was obtained by projecting the length frequency data backward on to the time axis as described in the FiSAT routine.
-Biological reference points: Emsy which depicts exploitation rate producing maximum yield of a cohort and E0.5 implying exploitation rate under which the population is reduced to half its virgin biomass were computed together with the corresponding fishing mortality rate (i.e. Fmsy and F0.5).Virtual Population Analysis - VPA The length-based Virtual Population Analysis (VPA) was performed on the pooled annual length frequencies from the fishery to estimate the mean number in the population and the overall fishing mortality by length group.
+One-year recruitment pattern was obtained by projecting the length frequency data backward onto the time axis as described in the FiSAT routine.
+Biological reference points: Emsy which depicts the exploitation rate producing a maximum yield of a cohort and E0.5 implying the exploitation rate under which the population is reduced to half its virgin biomass were computed together with the corresponding fishing mortality rate (i.e. Fmsy and F0.5).
+The length-based Virtual Population Analysis (VPA) was performed on the pooled annual length frequencies from the fishery to estimate the mean number in the population and the overall fishing mortality by length group.